S1l3ntC0nquer/MainBlog/Main_CX330/source/_posts/HackTheBox/HTB-The-Needle-Writeup.md

 > As a part of our SDLC process, we've got our firmware ready for security testing.
 Can you help us by performing a security assessment?

-# 0x01 Analyze
+# 0x01 Reconnaissance

-We will get a file called `firmware.bin`, and we can use *binwak* to extract the data from the bin file.
+We will get a file called `firmware.bin`, and we can use _binwak_ to extract the data from the bin file.

 ```bash
 binwalk -e firmware.bin